quietsy/advanced-configurations/docs/secure.md

 - [Split DNS](https://docs.linuxserver.io/general/split-dns/) - the source IP on requests needs to be local for SWAG to work without being exposed.
 - [DNS Validation](https://docs.linuxserver.io/general/swag/#create-container-via-dns-validation-with-a-wildcard-cert) - allows you to get an SSL certificate without port forwarding.

-Once you've set up wireguard, split DNS, and DNS validation, you can remove the port forwarding on your router and change your domain's DNS records to `127.0.0.1` instead of your WAN IP on the DNS provider.
+Once you've set up wireguard, split DNS, and DNS validation, you can remove the port forwarding on your router and remove your domain's public DNS records on your public DNS provider (not the local DNS).

 ## Internal Applications